matthew-scherf/Only-One/README.md

 1. Extensive Vetting: Isabelle's core logic and proof kernel have been extensively verified, peer-reviewed, and used in critical systems (including verified operating systems like seL4 and cryptographic protocols).

 2. Mathematical Foundation: The trust isn't blind—it's based on decades of mathematical scrutiny and practical deployment of higher-order logic (HOL).
-If we can't trust HOL, we can't trust mathematical proof in general—which becomes a skepticism about reason itself, not about this particular system.
+If we can't trust HOL, we can't trust mathematical proof in general, which becomes a skepticism about reason itself, not about this particular system.

-3. Relative Certainty: *Any* logical system requires some foundation to be taken as given.
+3. Relative Certainty: Any logical system requires some foundation to be taken as given.
 Isabelle's HOL is among the most rigorously analyzed foundations available.
 The question "but how do we know logic is true?" applies to all reasoning, not uniquely to this system.

 Status: Standard concern about foundations; this system is no worse off than any other formal verification, and substantially better than informal philosophical arguments.